kamranbekirovyz/versionarte/README.md

 # versionarte

-Versionarte is a Flutter package that allows you to remotely manage your app's versioning and availability, with a variety of features to suit your needs:
+Versionarte allows you to remotely manage your Flutter app's versioning and availability, with a variety of heplful, and in some cases life-saving features:

-- Force users to update to the latest version of the app before continuing.
+- 😈 Force users to update to the latest version of the app before continuing.
-- Disable the app for usage/maintenance with custom remotely stored information texts.
+- 🚧 Disable your app for maintenance using custom remotely-stored info text.
-- Indicate to users that a new optional update is available.
+- 🆕 Inform users when a new optional update is available for your app.
-- Launch the App Store on iOS and Play Store on Android.
+- 🔗 Launch the App Store on iOS and Play Store on Android.

-Versionarte comes with built-in support for RESTful APIs and Firebase Remote Config.
-However, you can also fetch your configuration data from any source by extending the VersionarteProvider class.
-You have total freedom over the UI and logic, allowing you to customize the user experience to fit your app's branding and style.
+Package comes with built-in RESTful API and Firebase Remote Config support.
+However, you can also fetch your configuration data from any source by extending the `VersionarteProvider` class.
+You have total freedom over the UI allowing you to customize the user experience to fit your app's branding and style.

 <img src="https://raw.githubusercontent.com/kamranbekirovyz/versionarte/master/assets/cover.png" alt="cover_picture" />